Delayed phase mixing in the self-gravitating Galactic disc

 The structure of this paper is as follows.
 Section 2 describes the $N$-body and test-particle simulations and qualitatively discusses the evolution of the phase spirals in both types of simulation.
 Section 3 presents our unwinding method and applies it to the simulations.
-We show the winding time as a function of time and phase space position (guiding radius and azimuthal angle), and compare it between the $N$-body and test particle models.
+We show the winding time as a function of time and phase-space position (guiding radius and azimuthal angle), and compare it between the $N$-body and test-particle models.
 Section 4 compares the results with an analytical shearing-box model including self-gravity, discusses the origin of the delayed winding, and considers the implications for the MW.
 Section 5 provides our conclusions.